 The Lingonberry plant (Vaccinium vitis-idaea) is a close cousin of the ever-popular cranberry, but can only be successfully grown in the cooler climates of the world.
 Harsh winters and cool wet summers are idea conditions in which to grow Lingonberries.

 The loganberry is easy to grow, and one single plant can provide up to 18 lbs of fruit in a single season.
 A cross between a blackberry and a raspberry, loganberries grow well in USDA zones 5–10.
 And only one plant is needed, because it is self-pollinating.

-Annual sweet peas are a welcome addition to any garden, providing a fragrant screen for both privacy and to separate different parts of the garden.
+Annual sweet peas are welcome additions to any garden, providing a fragrant screen for privacy and/or separating different parts of the garden.
 Learn how to grow them for home or for exhibitions.

 If a member of your family becomes blind or visually impaired, it would be nice if you could design a sensory garden with them in mind.
 Here are some points to consider.

 Learn how to make a German Easter tree.
 Germany celebrate Easter more than anyone else it seems, with every home displaying Easter trees - branches, bushes or trees with highly decorated and colorful eggs attached to the branches.

 Yes, you can grow sesame plants from shop-bought sesame seeds—I've done it!
 Learn how they grow, what to expect and how to take care of the sesame plants.

 If you want a tree in your garden that looks like a tropical palm tree but isn't, have a look at the Cordyline australis: the cabbage palm tree.
 Suitable for cooler climates, this tree will make a wonderful addition to your garden.

 A great way to protect your home is to grow protective garden plants around the perimeter of your yard to deter the sneaky entry of thieves and burglars.